Géologique du Luberon National Nature Reserve

-The Géologique du Luberon National Nature Reserve (RNN90) is a national nature reserve located in Provence-Alpes-Côte d'Azur.
+The Luberon Geological National Nature Reserve (RNN90) is a national nature reserve located in Provence-Alpes-Côte d'Azur.
 Established in 1987, it occupies 312 ha and protects 28 scattered geological sites dated from the Cenozoic.

 Administration and legal status

 The nature reserve was established under a decree of the 16 September 1987.

 It was established in order to protect 28 geological sites from the Cenozoic era, divided in 4 categories: sites with fossils of vertebrates, insects and plants from the Oligocene, slabs bearing the tracks of mammals from the Oligocene, sites with vertebrates from the Eocene and Miocene, sites with invertebrates from the Miocene and Pliocene.

 The nature reserve is administered by the Parc naturel régional du Luberon.

 Location and sites

 The domain of the nature reserve spreads over the Alpes-de-Haute-Provence and Vaucluse departments.
 It covers roughly 300 ha over 20 communes: